GeoffAWaddington/CSI30Wiki/CSI.ini.md

 "iPad Pro" 8 0 "FXTwister.ost" "FXTwisterFocusedFX"
 ```

-## Page Configuration Options
+## Page and Surface Configuration Options
 There are some additional options one can add in the csi.ini to modify functionality of CSI on a per-[[Page|Pages]] level.
 These are entirely optional, and in no means required but exist solely to override the default behavior.
 These are:

 * **FollowTCP** - By default CSI follows the track visibility of Reaper's MCP view.
 Use Follow TCP to override the default functionality.
 * **UseScrollLink** - This turns on scroll linking between the surface and Reaper (Reaper follows CSI).
 The default is off.
 * **NoSynchPages** - With this disabled, each page will have independent banking.
 The default is on.
+* **LocalModifiers** - When using LocalModifiers, modifiers engaged on a given are local to that surface only.
+The default is that modifier behavior will be global and impact all surfaces.

-From a syntax perspective, these belong immediately following the Page name for any Pages where you are looking to override the default behavior.
+From a syntax perspective, Page options belong immediately following the Page name for any Pages where you are looking to override the default behavior.
+The syntax for LocalModifiers places this text before the surface name in the csi.ini under each Page.

 ```
 Version 2.0